 If you have appealed a decision and we have been unable to change it, your case will be forwarded to an independent tribunal for them to make a decision on the case.
 Your appeal and our detailed response will be sent to the tribunal for them to make a decision.

-HM Courts and & Tribunals Service make decisions on all Social Security Benefit appeals including Housing Benefit.
-The Tribunal usually consists of one legally qualified Judge.
+HM Courts & Tribunals Service make decisions on all Social Security Benefit appeals, including Housing Benefit.
+The Tribunal usually consists of one legally-qualified Judge.
 You will be sent a form asking if you want to attend.
 More information on these Tribunals can be found on the Justice website.

 What to do if you think your Council Tax Support decision is wrong